Reasons for the Fall of the Ottoman Empire

 Young Turks

-Young Turks’ movement was reformist in Turkey but the movement was based on Turkish nationalism.
+Young Turks’ movement was a reformist one based on Turkish nationalism.
 This nationalistic movement also influenced other nationalistic movements in the empire.
-The most important one was the Arab Revolt, which emerged due to the weakening of the Muslim companionship that was replaced by Turkish nationalism.
+The most important one was the Arab Revolt, which emerged due to the weakening of the Muslim Brotherhood and the appearance of Turkish nationalism.

 Arab Revolt

 The feelings of Arab nationalism were present in Arab areas of the Ottoman Empire at the start of the 20th Century.
-These sentiments were used by the British during World War 1 and they assured their support to the Sherifite of Makkah for the establishment of a United Arab State.
+The British used these sentiments during World War 1 and assured their support to the Sherifite of Makkah to establish a United Arab State.

-The Arabs initiated their revolt in 1916 against the Ottomans which played important role in the separation of Arab areas and the fall of the Ottoman Empire.
-This revolt was very important as it deprived the Ottoman Sultans of using the title of Caliphate.
+The Arabs initiated their armed struggle in 1916 against the Ottomans.
+It resulted in the separation of Arab areas and weakened the Ottoman Empire.
+Losing holy places also deprived the Ottoman Sultans of using the title of Caliphate.

 Declining Military Power